PerfectlySoft/PerfectDocs/guide/routing.md

 ### Implicit Trailing Wildcard

-When the ```.documentRoot``` property of the server is set the server will automatically add a ```/**``` trailing wildcard route which will enable the serving of static content from the indicated directory.
+When the ```.documentRoot``` property of the server is set, the server will automatically add a ```/**``` trailing wildcard route which will enable the serving of static content from the indicated directory.
 For example, setting the document root to "./webroot" would permit the server to deliver any files located within that directory.

 ### Further Information

-For more information and example of URL routing, please look to the [URL Routing](https://github.com/PerfectlySoft/PerfectExample-URLRouting) example application.
+For more information and example of URL routing, please see the [URL Routing](https://github.com/PerfectlySoft/PerfectExample-URLRouting) example application.